chrisgrr/notes/poodr/chapter1.md

 ##### Procedural languages
 * Procedural languages know about a small, fixed set of different kinds of data - things like `strings`, `numbers`, `arrays` etc.
-* These kinds of data are known as *data types* and are different from each other.
+* These kinds of data are known as *data types* and are different to each other.
 The `string` data type is different to the `array` data type.
 * Data types can be packaged into variables and your expectations about which operations you can use are based on your knowledge of a variable's data type.
 * All data types and operations are built into the syntax of the language and cannot be added to.
 * There is a chasm between data and behaviour.